joinmarket-webui/jamdocs/docs/glossary.md

 ## T
 ### Taint
 ### Taker
-A market taker is someone who buys liquidity from the market, taking up [market makers](#maker) on their offers.
+A market taker is someone who buys bitcoin liquidity from the market, taking up [market makers](#maker) on their offers.
 You can see active offers in the [order book][orderbook].

 You will automatically take offers when running the scheduler via the ["Jam"